nanafwu/dva-final-project/README.md

 # 3. [Swaraj Patankar] Match dishes from menu data to recipes

-Nana's suggestions for the next steps are below:

-- Sign up for your own account on Edaman and get your own application key and application id so we are not rate limited by just 1 account.
+- Sign up for an account on Edaman and get your own application key and application id so we are not rate limited by just 1 account.
 Just remember to modify these values in `scrape_recipes.py` `__init__`.
 - **Clean up dish names**: See notes above.
 Add an additional preprocessing step to the `write_recipes_for_all_dishes()` function in `scrape_recipes.py`.
 Then run the preprocessed dish names through the `write_recipe(dish_name)` function.
-- Make sure as we are re-running the recipe search, we also append to a text file where each row contains `restaurant_url`, `original_dish_name`, `matched_recipe`.
+- Append to a text file where each row contains `restaurant_url`, `original_dish_name`, `matched_recipe`.
 This will make it easier to go between restaurant dish names -> recipes.
-    - We could store the recipe results in a new `recipe` directory, with 1 recipe per file.
+-- Store all recipes in a Pandas DataFrame then convert it to a CSV

 # 4. [David Howell and Nicholas Davis] Creating Ingredient Vectors